rethinkdb/rethinkdb-rs/2-query-language/map-reduce-in-rethinkdb.md

   .run(conn)
 ```

 This works, but the query is unwieldy.
-Fortunately, RethinKDB offser
+Fortunately, RethinkDB offers
 several shortcuts.
 First, grouping by a field is very common, so if
 you provide `group` with the name of a field rather than a function,
 it will group by that field: